litvaluk/PA1/README.md

 ### My solutions to progtest homeworks in subject PA1, academic year 2017/18.

 Quite satisfied with the final result.
 Managed to finish every homework (harder variant).
-Down below, there are short czech descriptions of each assignment.
+Down below, there are short Czech descriptions of each assignment.
 If you are interested in full assignments and you are not from the university, please contact me.

  - **[1] Rovnoběžníky**